Gambling and online casinos in Palau

 - creation of a digital offshore focused on crypto gambling.

-- can bring up to $10 million in tax revenues per year,
+Experts believe that the legalization of online gambling can bring up to $10 million in tax revenues per year, which is comparable to income from tourism and fishing.

 Social and cultural context

-Palau is a country with Christian traditions,
+Palau is a country with Christian traditions, so public attitudes towards gambling remain restrained.

-Many residents consider gambling "foreign entertainment,"- but the younger generation is increasingly playing online -
+Many residents consider gambling "foreign entertainment," but the younger generation is increasingly playing online -

 especially in crypto casinos, where registration and verification are not required.